DevVaibhavSingh/Calorie-Frontend/README.md

 5. Open the browser and visit `http://localhost:3000` to view the app.

 ## What can be imporved furher / Decisions
-- **Optimized Folder Structure**: Adding the code directly to page.tsx under app directory is not a best practice.
-Given more time, we can create a views directory and prepare our pages using different components there and then import them in page.tsx for other directories.
+- **Optimized Folder Structure**:Placing all the code directly in page.tsx within the app directory is not considered a best practice.
+With more time, we could refactor the project by creating a separate views directory, organizing our pages using distinct components, and then importing those components into page.tsx from other directories.

-- **Route Interceptor**: Checking whether a user is authorized on Dashboard page is again not a good practice and rather I would have preffered to create a route interceptor to check whether a user is logged in or not to guard routes.
+- **Route Interceptor**: Checking user authorization directly on the Dashboard page is not an ideal approach.
+Instead, I would have preferred to implement a route interceptor to verify whether a user is logged in, which would help secure the routes more effectively.

 - **Dark Mode Implementation**: I decided to use a `darkMode` state stored in `localStorage` to persist the theme preference across sessions.
 This allows the user to maintain their theme preference even after refreshing the page.